nearform/nscale/README.md

 ### Login

-By default, login uses the email defined in ~/.gitconfig and that is all that is required.
+By default, login uses the username and email defined in ~/.gitconfig and that is all that is required.

 ```sh
 nsd login